 Minor works that do not have an impact on the significance of a heritage item or conservation area may be granted an exemption, subject to an assessment by Council’s Heritage Planner.
 However, an exemption will not be issued for the following:

 Applications cannot be made for works already started or completed.

 Your application must be assessed and approval granted in writing before you can proceed with your proposed activity/works.

 Owners of heritage-listed properties in Lake Macquarie are invited to apply for annual small grants, on a dollar for dollar basis, to assist with the maintenance of their properties.
 Applications for grants up to $5000 will be considered, and priority will be given to applications that:

-- Involve urgent repairs, for example keeping water out of buildings
+- involve urgent repairs, for example keeping water out of buildings; or

-- Are for high profile buildings which form part of historic streetscapes
+- are for high profile buildings which form part of historic streetscapes; or

 To assess whether your property is eligible for a grant, please view our Local Heritage Places Fund Guidelines or call Council's Heritage Support Officer on 02 4921 0422 between Monday and Wednesday.

 Applications for the 2018/2019 round of the Local Heritage Places Fund close on Monday 17 June 2019.

 Heritage properties can be used for both private and public use.
 If you own a heritage property and it is used only for private use, the general public will not have the right of access to your private property.